Gluten free ginger spiced cake

 Bake for 30-35 minutes until risen and golden brown, and when a skewer or knife is inserted into the centre it comes out clean.
 Remove the cake from the oven and leave to cool in the tin.

-Once cold, remove the cake from the tin, peel of the paper and crack on with decorating it, should you wish.
+Once cold, remove the cake from the tin, peel off the paper and decorate with glacé icing, if you wish.

 To make the icing: Place the icing sugar into a deep bowl (one that is large enough to give it a good mix without the sugar billowing over the sides).
 Add just enough boiled water to make a nice thick glossy icing, that is not transparent or too runny.
 Stir until smooth.

-To decorate; you can either spoon the glace icing over the top of the cake and smooth out with a flat edged knife.
-Scatter over the chopped ginger or leave plain.
+To decorate; you can either spoon the glacé icing over the top of the cake and smooth out with a flat edged knife and then scatter over the chopped ginger or leave plain.

 Or fill a piping bag fitted with a fine nozzle (or snip the end of a disposable one) with icing, and pipe fine lines over the top of the cake.
 If you don’t have a piping bag, drizzle the icing over with a spoon instead.
 And then, before the icing has had chance to set, scatter over the finely chopped ginger pieces.